thaitype/nammatham/README.md

 - Provide basic utility for writing Azure Functions
 - Mostly support TypeScript
 - Built-in support HTTP trigger, and also [support all types of Trigger](docs/define-azure-function.md#custom-binding)
+- Build Tool Agnostic, this framework just provide the library.
+It can work with all TypeScript build tool e.g. tsc, esbuild, etc.

 ## Motivation